biglocalnews/sync-fed-contracts/highlighted_columns.md

 "Enter a brief, summary level, plain English, description of the contract, award, or modification"

 Corresponds to "contractData__descriptionOfContractRequirement" or "6M Description of Requirement" in FPDS.
+Appears to sometimes describe the contract or award, and other times the actual termination

 ### general_service_description
 "A description of the product or service designated by the product service code."